brti-dev/next.js-starter/README.md

 ## UI Component Documentation

-This started comes packaged with a selection of common UI components.
-See [UI Components documentation](https://next-js-starter-3nqkw5h5m-dr-spaceman.vercel.app/components/) for instructions on the use of a some of the components available.
+This starter comes packaged with a selection of common UI components.
+See [Matterial UI documentation](https://matterial.brti.dev) for instructions on the use of a some of the components available.

 ## Used to Build